- Arts and Design»

 3. You can use round objects as a stencil for the outside and inside shape of your wreath.
 Trace around each using a plastic knife or a ball point pen.
 Be sure to cut all the way through your clay.

 4. Remove the excess clay from around your ornament.
-Then with your knife or pen, make little jagged triangle cuts around the edge of your wreath (see photo to the right).
+Then with your knife or pen, make little jagged triangle cuts around the edge of your wreath (see photo above).
 Make the same jagged cuts around the center hole of your wreath too.
 Remove the excess clay.

 5. Use your finger tip to smooth your outside and inside clay edges if needed.
 Then collect your items to use as stamps.
 I used some vintage buttons, a bead, and a pen tip for my decoration.
 Start stamping a random decoration all over your wreath ornament.
 You may want to practice stamping on a leftover piece of clay.
 This way, you can find out what type of texture your stamp items create and also get a sense of how much pressure you need to apply to make a good impression on your clay.